2008 The Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act

 Emergency Phone Number Police/Fire 911

-ISU Public Safety endeavors to: (1) provide a peaceful and secure environment free from the threat of physical harm, property loss, and disruptive activity; and (2) promote mutual cooperation and conflict resolution in establishing a positive social atmosphere in which effective learning can take place.
+ISU Campus Security endeavors to: (1) provide a peaceful and secure environment free from the threat of physical harm, property loss, and disruptive activity; and (2) promote mutual cooperation and conflict resolution in establishing a positive social atmosphere in which effective learning can take place.

-Pocatello- Idaho State University Public Safety officers are on duty and available 24 hours a day, 7 days a week.
+Pocatello- Idaho State University Campus Security officers are on duty and available 24 hours a day, 7 days a week.
 Even though the officers are not sworn peace officers, they are responsible for enforcement of university rules and regulations.
-Public Safety officers are authorized to make citizen's arrests when necessary and detain suspicious subjects for questioning by the police.
+Campus Security officers are authorized to make citizen's arrests when necessary and detain suspicious subjects for questioning by the police.
 The ISU campus is within the jurisdiction of the Pocatello Police Department and is patrolled regularly by the Pocatello Police.
 Various buildings on campus are used regularly by city, county, and state law enforcement for training activities.
 County and state law enforcement periodically patrol the public streets on campus.
-Public Safety officers work closely with the city police and other law enforcement agencies to assist in safeguarding the campus community, including its facilities located outside of Pocatello.
+Campus Security officers work closely with the city police and other law enforcement agencies to assist in safeguarding the campus community, including its facilities located outside of Pocatello.

 Daily Incident Logs